-[To give you perspective on weight and progressions in the exercises below, I'm 5'4", 118lb, and female]
+To give you perspective on weight and progressions in the exercises below, I'm 5'4", 120lb.

 Good for: I think it's the best climbing-specific shoulder exercise, where your body is rotating under weighted arms.
 It also works core and obliques, glutes and hamstrings, and posterior chain loaded stretching.

-The windmill is a deceiving exercise that hits many functional areas at once.
-Like the deadlift, you hinge at the hips, working on posterior chain mobility.
-You work slowly down, forcing an eccentric motion, which builds strength via hypertrophy and promotes tendons/ligaments to lay down collagen, becoming stronger.
+When you work slowly down (lengthening your hamstring), you're doing an eccentric motion, which builds strength via hypertrophy and promotes tendons/ligaments to lay down collagen, becoming stronger.
 Your obliques will get a wake-up call.

 - Stand feet about shoulder width